Code-Institute-Submissions/uc-frontend-project1/README.md

 MOCKUPS

 - The initial plan for the website had an alternative options placed within them as well.
 As shown in wireframe folder there are some changes made to suit childrens needs and to make it user freindly.
+- Changes were later created after talking to some parents of young children and viewing children focused webistes.
+    - Final version has merged aaspects which have been shown to be the easiest to use by children without confusing them.

 UX: